shervinea/cheatsheet-translation/tr/cs-221-states-models.md

 **9. Backtracking search ― Backtracking search is a naive recursive algorithm that tries all possibilities to find the minimum cost path.
 Here, action costs can be either positive or negative.**

-&#10230; Geri izleme araması ― Geri izleme araması, asgari (minimum) maliyet yolunu bulmak için tüm olasılıkları deneyen saf bir özyinelemeli algoritmadır.
+&#10230; Geri izleme araması ― Geri izleme araması, asgari (minimum) maliyet yolunu bulmak için tüm olasılıkları deneyen saf (naive) bir özyinelemeli algoritmadır.
 Burada, eylem maliyetleri pozitif ya da negatif olabilir.

 <br>

 **10. Breadth-first search (BFS) ― Breadth-first search is a graph search algorithm that does a level-by-level traversal.
 We can implement it iteratively with the help of a queue that stores at each step future nodes to be visited.
 For this algorithm, we can assume action costs to be equal to a constant c⩾0.**

-&#10230; Genişlik-ilk arama (BFS) ― Genişlik-ilk arama, seviye seviye arama yapan bir çizge arama algoritmasıdır.
+&#10230; Genişlik öncelikli arama (Breadth-first search-BFS) ― Genişlik öncelikli arama, seviye seviye arama yapan bir çizge arama algoritmasıdır.
 Gelecekte her adımda ziyaret edilecek düğümleri tutan bir kuyruk yardımıyla yinelemeli olarak gerçekleyebiliriz.
 Bu algoritma için, eylem maliyetlerinin belirli bir sabite c⩾0 eşit olduğunu kabul edebiliriz.

 <br>

 **11. Depth-first search (DFS) ― Depth-first search is a search algorithm that traverses a graph by following each path as deep as it can.
 We can implement it recursively, or iteratively with the help of a stack that stores at each step future nodes to be visited.
 For this algorithm, action costs are assumed to be equal to 0.**

-&#10230; Derinlik-ilk arama (DFS) ― Derinlik-ilk arama, her bir yolu olabildiğince derin bir şekilde takip ederek çizgeyi dolaşan bir arama algoritmasıdır.
+&#10230; Derinlik öncelikli arama (Depth-first search-DFS) ― Derinlik öncelikli arama, her bir yolu olabildiğince derin bir şekilde takip ederek çizgeyi dolaşan bir arama algoritmasıdır.
 Bu algoritmayı, ziyaret edilecek gelecek düğümleri her adımda bir yığın yardımıyla saklayarak, yinelemeli (recursively) ya da tekrarlı (iteratively) olarak uygulayabiliriz.
 Bu algoritma için eylem maliyetlerinin 0 olduğu varsayılmaktadır.

 <br>

 **12. Iterative deepening ― The iterative deepening trick is a modification of the depth-first search algorithm so that it stops after reaching a certain depth, which guarantees optimality when all action costs are equal.
 Here, we assume that action costs are equal to a constant c⩾0.**

-&#10230; Tekrarlı derinleşme ― Tekrarlı derinleşme hilesi, derinlik-ilk arama algoritmasının tadil edilmiş bir halidir, böylece belirli bir derinliğe ulaştıktan sonra durur, bu da tüm işlem maliyetleri eşit olduğunda en iyiliği (optimal) garanti eder.
-Burada, işlem maliyetlerinin sabit bir değere eşit olduğunu varsayıyoruz c⩾0.
+&#10230; Tekrarlı derinleşme ― Tekrarlı derinleşme hilesi, derinlik-ilk arama algoritmasının değiştirilmiş bir halidir, böylece belirli bir derinliğe ulaştıktan sonra durur, bu da tüm işlem maliyetleri eşit olduğunda en iyiliği (optimal) garanti eder.
+Burada, işlem maliyetlerinin c⩾0 gibi sabit bir değere eşit olduğunu varsayıyoruz.

 <br>